openrewrite/rewrite-docs/running-recipes/getting-started.md

 If you choose to not use `rewrite-recipe-bom`, you'll need to specify the version of each rewrite recipe module you use.

-Presuming you chose to use the `rewrite-recipe-bom`, your gradle setup should look similar to this:
+Presuming you chose to use the `rewrite-recipe-bom`, your Gradle setup should look similar to this:

 {% tabs %}
 {% tab title="Groovy" %}